stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi

-Open a new Terminal window and enter these commands:
+Open a new terminal window and enter these commands:

     pyenv install 3.6.1
     pyenv global 3.6.1